inexorgame-obsolete/wiki-mirror/Build.md

 ## Run
 Start Inexor with the `inexor.bat` file.

-## Cross-compiling Ubuntu to Windows
+## Cross-compiling from Linux to Windows
-If you are using Ubuntu to cross-compile Inexor to Windows using `mingw32` and `mingw-w64` then you should use `cmake -DMINGW=1 -DMINGW_TYPE=X ..` where  X is your architecture (either use `i686` or `x86_64` in substitute of X )
+If you are using Linux to cross-compile Inexor to Windows using `mingw32` and `mingw-w64` then you should use `cmake -DMINGW=1 -DMINGW_TYPE=X ..` where  X is your architecture (either use `i686` or `x86_64` in substitute of X )

 ***

 # Linux